tom-seddon/b2/doc/Installing-on-OSX.md

 If using OS X 10.9 (Mavericks) or later, download the `b2-macos-10.9-intel-XXX.pmg` file.
-The 10.9 version does not support video writing, but is otherwise fully-featured.
+The 10.9 version does not support writing compressed videos, but is otherwise fully-featured.

 You don't need to download any of the other files; the dmg contains everything required.